Gontier-Julien/Ultimate-Pi-hole/README.md

 Now you can copy and past the [unbound.conf](/unbound.conf) of this repo.
 It curently use Cloudflare as it upstream.

->But i've recommend the followings dns for maxmuim privacy.
+>But i've recommend the followings Dns for maxmuim privacy.
 >[My Recommended-Dns-services-for-privacy](https://github.com/Gontier-Julien/Recommended-Dns-services-for-privacy)

 Additionally you can add `127.0.0.2	unbound` to your `/etc/hosts` so you can know on the Pi-hole interface that the queries come from Undound.